RobertPastor/AircraftTrajectoryPredictionNG/README.md

 Open source free software to compute airline aircraft/jet trajectories.
 Based upon BADA from Eurocontrol.

+You will need a SYNONYM file and a performance file for the aircraft used in the computation.

 # Documentation (in French and in English)
 https://trajectoire-predict.monsite-orange.fr/index.html